xiyuanyang-code/Vosk-based-bilingual-speech-recognition-application/README.md

 ## 😊Introduction

-**[Vosk](https://alphacephei.com/vosk/index)** is an open source **speech recognition** toolkit focused on providing efficient and accurate speech-to-text functionality.
+**[Vosk](https://alphacephei.com/vosk/index)** is an open source **speech recognition** toolk.
+It focused on providing efficient and accurate speech-to-text functionality.
 It is based on Kaldi (another famous speech recognition toolkit), but compared to Kaldi, Vosk is more **lightweight** and easy to use, and is suitable for embedding into various applications.

 This application is developed on the basis of vosk, implementing **real-time bilingual speech-to-text function**.